codingfunc/volcano/README.md

 Project is managed using _gradle_.
 In project directory
   * `./gradlew clean` to clean the project
   * `./gradlew build` to build
+  * Create the provided schema (`schema.sql` in resource folder) in the database, and update database connection information in configuration file (`application.yaml`).
   * `./gradlew bootRun` to run the project.
   * API documentation is available at `<host>/swagger-ui/`